kvreshan/ashford_bank_storage_project/README.md

 # Ashford National Bank Linux Storage and Access Project

+Note: This is a hands-on technical portfolio project based on a simulated enterprise scenario ("Ashford Bank").
+The requirements and business constraints were designed using AI to mirror real-world financial industry storage challenges.

 ## About this project

 This project is a full Linux server build for a fictional bank branch client called Ashford National Bank.
 The brief came from a branch IT officer who described a real problem: 25 staff members split between a Loans team and a Tellers team were storing files on whatever drive space was available, with no growth plan, no access control, and no automation.